Sawfish Snout Has Sixth Sense, Splits Prey in Half

 Rare fish use saw as "antenna" to detect electric fields of prey.

-The rare fish's saws are lined with pores that detect electric fields,
+The rare fish's saws are lined with pores that detect electric fields, a new study suggests (by David Wachenfeld) |

 Christine Dell'Amore